Last updated: January 06, 2025

 Various factors determine how much money you can get from a home equity loan.
 Boosting your credit score and lowering your DTI are effective ways to maximize your loan potential.
 Of course, the specific amount you can borrow depends on your lender.

-You might qualify to borrow between $35,000 and $300,000 with a home equity loan from Discover® Home Loans.
-If this sounds like a good fit for your needs, or if you’d like to learn more, you can contact our loan team today!
+You may be eligible to borrow between $35,000 and $300,000 with a home equity loan from Discover.
+If this sounds like a good fit for your needs, or if you’d like to learn more, you can contact our loan team today.

-Please note: Discover Home Loans does not offer HELOCs.
+Please note: Discover offers home equity loan and mortgage refinance products but does not offer HELOCs.

 Find your low,